ReviewETF Logo

 What the data tells us

-VTS slightly trails IVV despite lower fees.
+VTS slightly trails IVV despite a lower fee.
 This is because VTS includes small and mid-cap stocks that have underperformed large-caps over this period.
 Broader diversification within the US has actually been a drag on returns.

 VGS trails both because approximately 29% of its portfolio is in non-US developed markets (Japan, Europe, UK) that have underperformed the US over the past 5 years.
-This is the cost of geographic diversification — but also the insurance policy.
+That is the cost of geographic diversification — but it is also the insurance policy.

 This is the chart that changes the conversation.
 Most investors do not realise how different these three ETFs are under the hood.